matthias-reis/aithir.de/_content/storylines/kamina-2.md

 allowed in gunpowder rooms but in here were only mechanical devices.
 He saw a slightly brighter, swinging object in the middle.
 That must have been the petroleum lantern.
 He also found a crate in the corner and used it to reach the lamp.
-HIs very own magic device was a flint stone lighter.
-He had needed it in the kitchen all the time, so he always has it in his pocket.
+His very own magic device was a flint stone lighter.
+He had needed it in the kitchen all the time, so he always kept it in his pocket.

-With two clicks with the flint he lit the lamp and the room was illuminated in a warm orange tone.
+Two clicks with the flint and he lit the lamp and the room was illuminated in a warm orange tone.
 They looked around and saw the most complicated mechanical device they had ever seen.
 On each side there were huge wooden boxes with gears, valves and levers.
 On the top they saw two outlets on each side.
 One surely went